awsdocs/amazon-sagemaker-developer-guide/doc_source/host-vpc.md

 }
 ```

-For more information about the `SageMakerFullAccess` managed policy, see [AmazonSageMakerFullAccess Policy](sagemaker-roles.md#sagemaker-roles-amazonsagemakerfullaccess-policy)\.
+For more information about the `SageMakerFullAccess` managed policy, see [`AmazonSageMakerFullAccess`](security-iam-awsmanpol.md#security-iam-awsmanpol-AmazonSageMakerFullAccess)\.

 ### Configure Route Tables<a name="host-vpc-route-table"></a>